Continuous Noise Model for Quantum Circuits: Introduction

 Quantum computing promises clear advantages for tasks such as integer factorization, quantum simulation, and certain optimization problems \cite{Montanaro2016,Bharti2022}.
 In practice, these gains are limited by noise \cite{Cai2023}.
 Decoherence, gate errors, and readout faults reduce fidelity and restrict circuit depth \cite{Cai2023,TERA2026132127}.
 This issue becomes more severe as the system size increases \cite{Bharti2022}.
 Larger quantum processors require more gates and longer runtimes, which amplify errors.
 As a result, accurate noise models and effective mitigation methods are required for reliable computation and for the development of fault-tolerant error correction \cite{Cai2023,Terhal2015,Tripathi2025}.

 A central difficulty is that physical noise is not simple.
 Standard models describe errors as stochastic Pauli faults, such as bit flips and phase flips \cite{Terhal2015}.
-Current quantum error correction approaches rely heavily on this picture \cite{Lescanne2020,Acharya2023,Bravyi2024,Acharya2025,Ruiz2025,rousseau2025enhancingdissipativecatqubit}, but it does not capture the full behavior of real devices.
-An important advantage of such Pauli-based models, in particular the depolarizing channel, is that they are compatible with efficient classical simulation via the Gottesman–Knill theorem: stabilizer circuits involving only Clifford operations can be simulated in polynomial time on a classical computer \cite{gottesman1998heisenbergrepresentationquantumcomputers,Aaronson2004}.
-However, this efficiency comes at a cost, as it restricts the dynamics to Clifford operations and therefore excludes non-Clifford gates, which are essential for universal quantum computation.
+Current quantum error correction approaches rely heavily on this picture \cite{Lescanne2020,Acharya2023,Bravyi2024,Acharya2025,Ruiz2025,rousseau2025enhancingdissipativecatqubit}.
+This is often an effective description, but it may not describe all gate-level effects present in real devices.
+An important advantage of such Pauli-based models, in particular the depolarizing channel, is that they are compatible with efficient classical Monte Carlo simulation via the Gottesman–Knill theorem: stabilizer circuits involving only Clifford operations can be simulated in polynomial time on a classical computer \cite{gottesman1998heisenbergrepresentationquantumcomputers,Aaronson2004,stim}.
+However, this efficiency comes at a cost, as it restricts the dynamics to Clifford operations, therefore excluding non-Clifford effects.
 In hardware, gate errors often arise from control drift, detuning, and coupling to uncontrolled environmental modes \cite{TERA2026132127,Tripathi2025}.
 These effects generate coherent errors that shift unitary operations.
 They accumulate over time and across layers.
-The resulting dynamics is continuous and structured, and cannot be fully captured by discrete error channels.
+This gives rise to dynamics that is continuous and structured rather than purely discrete.

-Continuous noise models deal with this gap.
-They describe gate errors as random unitary shifts on the Bloch sphere.
-This matches measured device behavior and yields sharper insight into circuit performance.
+The continuous noise model represents small gate errors as random unitary shifts on the Bloch sphere.
 Recent studies show that coherent errors often follow directional patterns.
 This supports the use of distributions such as the von~Mises--Fisher (vMF) law~\cite{Fisher1953} to model the spread of rotation angles.
 Experiments with superconducting qubits~\cite{Sheldon2016,Kaufmann_2025} show clear angular biases rather than random Pauli events, which points to smooth and directional noise.
 Theory work, including spin-Wigner tools~\cite{Hanks2024}, shows that these unitary shifts can be captured with low-parameter continuous models that enable new mitigation ideas.